mwood23/devvit-webview-react/README.md

 - Make your post on the subreddit you are testing on
 - Make sure it's all working and go to cursor
 -

+## Cursor Experimentation

+- The /game being react really confused it.
+Decided to use just typescript
+- It keeps trying to use /webroot instead of /game.
+Maybe we just walk away from typescript for now on generation
+- Putting all the copy pasted stuff in /reference made the results worse.
+The agent lists the folders in the root of the repo and I can't figure out how to make it look in reference
+- I don't think the cursor rules are always applied which is really annoying.
+Putting everything in global.mdc feels like it improved stuff since it's always attached
+- Directly attaching @docs when asking for a big prompt (like build me snake), feels like it improved results
+- The examples are not consistent enough to not confuse it.
+For example, pulling hooks off of context vs pulling hooks off of public api.
+- Using Tailwind 4.0 is bad for the LLM (does 3.x stuff), but good for the dev since the docs defaults you to it: https://tailwindcss.com/
+- I can't tell if the global rules actually do anything.